As birds settle in to nest for the spring, we can learn about them together by observing their behavior and sharing our findings!

 The first place you should share your findings is, of course, with your local community of birders.
 Over the next few weeks, so many of us will be observing the successes and failures of the same or similar species as they breed in our backyards.
 Take photos of nests from a safe distance, and share them via Audubon NC’s Facebook page so we can learn more together!

-Another great way to support local birds is by reporting nest observations to NestWatch (either online or on their new app), which uses citizens’ data to analyze whether our local populations are succeeding over time.
+Another great way to support local birds is by reporting nest observations to NestWatch (either online or on their new app), which uses community members’ data to analyze whether our local populations are succeeding over time.